PubInv/TriadBalance/README.md

 a page.
 A full test suite and example code should assist in reuse.
 </p>

+# Usage

+To place an interactive diagram on your page:

+Include the file ./dist/TriadBalance.js in your HTML.
+Include the file ./dist/TriadBalance.css for styling.
+Create an SVG element where you want the diagram.
+Create a callback to receive the data when the diagram is clicked on.
+In your JavaScript, create the initialization object from your svg element and your callback.
+Other configuration is possible, but defaults are given.

+Call:
+triadb.initialize_triad_diagrem(TBS);

+# Development Usage

+Mocha at present requires no other pacakges from NPM, though it currently directly inlcludes a slight extension of vec-la-fp.

+TriadBalance has mocha tests, and a browser-based test page.

+To run the tests, install mocha

+>  npm install --global mocha

+Run mocha directly, or point your browser at the test file:
+TriadBalanceTest.html.

   <h2>License</h2>
   <p>
   You are free to reuse this software under the terms of the GNU General Public License.
 Although the code is covered by the GPL, the algorithm is not.
 Please re-code the math and algorithm here and use it as you see fit.
   </p>
   <p>
 Contact me (&lt;read.robert@gmail.com&gt;) with any questions or comments.    </p>
   <h2> Acknowledgements</h2>
   <p>Thanks to Mark Frazier for the concept and Sean Johnson for a proofread and code review.</p>